thelfer/tfel/docs/mfront/ComputeStiffnessTensor.md

 material properties of the behaviour (see the `@ElasticMaterialProperties` keyword for details).

-An entry can be either a string referring to an external `MFront` file or a numerical value.
+An entry can be either a string referring to an external `MFront` file, a formula or a numerical value.

-If an entry refers to an external `MFront` file, all the inputs of this material property must be either:
+If an entry refers to an external `MFront` file or the formula, all the inputs of this material property must be either:

 - a material property
 - a parameter
+- a state variable
 - an external state variable

 of the behaviour.